 Our general partner intends to utilize a method of calculating inside basis, including the unitholders' Section 743(b) adjustments, which will result in an aggregate basis for depletion purposes that reflects the purchase price of common units as paid by the unitholders.
 Although the method our general partner intends to use is not specifically authorized under the applicable Treasury regulations, we believe that it is a reasonable method of determining each unitholder's share of net income or loss (including depletion and gain or loss from the sale of property).
 Because there is no clear authority on this issue, counsel is unable to opine as to this method.
 If the IRS successfully contends that such method may not be used, our general partner will attempt to use any other reasonable depletion conventions to preserve the uniformity of the intrinsic tax characteristics of any common units that would not have a material adverse effect on the unitholders or record holders of any class or classes of units.
-However, a unitholder may have more or less depletion under the method the general partner intends to use.
+However, a unitholder may have more or less depletion deductions and gain or loss on the taxable disposition of its common units than under the method the general partner intends to use.